Intonation

 Mouthpieces

 On occasion I'm asked for advice regarding mouthpieces ranging from what is a good mouthpiece for a beginner to what is appropriate for a college-level player.
-These questions are actually a complicated topic because of the many factors involved, which include facial structure, air capacity, level of the player, type of instrument, the size of the receiver and the kind of music to be performed, to name a few.
+These questions are actually a complicated topic because of the many factors involved, which include facial structure, level of the player, type of instrument, the size of the receiver and the kind of music to be performed, to name a few.
 Therefore, I think it may be best to speak in generic terms, at least in this venue.
-I have heard of two schools of thought: choose the largest mouthpiece you can play, and conversely, settle on the smallest mouthpiece you can tolerate.
-Either way, one must come to a size mouthpiece that is appropriate to his or her needs and ability.

 For Beginner Players